• Skip to main content

 Wash Park’s expansive lawn.

-Washington Park is the centerpiece for one of Denver’s most popular neighborhoods.
+Washington Park is the centerpiece of one of Denver’s most popular neighborhoods.
 Known for its giant grassy field, Wash Park is flat and perfect for playing nearly anything.
-On most summer days, especially weekends, the park will be packed with volleyball enthusiasts (affiliate link) and scattered with hobbyist of all of kinds.
+On most summer days, especially weekends, the park will be packed with volleyball enthusiasts and scattered with hobbyists of all kinds.

 Two ponds offer a worthy view and a chance for fishing and paddle boats, which you can rent.
 Jogging is good at the park, with a 2.6 mile, bike-free outer loop and plenty of fellow runners.
 Biking is permitted on the roads within the park, so it’s common too.